Novacer/SubTite-add-subtitles-to-videos/README.md

 3. Obtain SubTite cli binary from releases section or build the code yourself (see building section below)

 ## Usage

+### GUI
+1. Select the video from the file dialog.
+2. Select the subtitle file from the next file dialog.
+You can create a new subtitle file to start from scratch, or use an existing (.srt) file.
+3. Position the yellow indicator at the subtitle's start position.
+4. Right-click and select "Add interval at position".
+5. Enter the subtitle text on the pane to the right.
+6. (Optional) Select the subtitle position from one of the 9 positions.
+7. Use mouse to adjust the subtitle's start and end time.
+Any changes are saved automatically.

+### CLI
 The following are usage instructions for the CLI.
 Let `subtite` be the name of the binary.

 ### Paths setup